LAST UPDATE TO PAGE: APRIL 16, 2021 – 10:20 AM (LOCAL TIME)

 In Pennsylvania, and under U.S. federal mandate, airports are essential services that remain open and exempt from stay-at-home (or shelter in place) orders.
 Anyone traveling to use essential services is permitted to do so unless they are sick.
 Within the Commonwealth of Pennsylvania’s current “Stay-at-Home” executive order, which was issued by Pennsylvania Governor Tom Wolf, airports and airlines are exempt as essential services that are to stay open and operational.
 But, please, while at the Airport, we ask all to follow guidelines to maintain the recommended social distancing from others.

 Airlines are now requiring flight crews and passengers to wear face masks (or appropriate face coverings) while on board aircraft.
-The requirement took effect Monday, May 4, for Delta and United, and took effect Monday, May 11, for American.
-Passengers are asked to wear their own face masks, however, United (at AVP) has limited supplies for their passengers who don’t have their own.
+The requirement took effect Monday, May 4, 2020 for United, and Monday, May 11, 2020, for American.
+Passengers are asked to wear their own face masks, however, the airlines (at AVP) have limited supplies for their passengers who don’t have their own.

 If you need to travel soon or are making plans for future travel, the information below is a summary of flight schedule adjustments being made by the airlines at AVP.
 AVP Management will update this frequently as we learn of changes, so please check back and understand it is subject to change.
 We will try our best to keep this page updated often, however, please understand that there are changes being made daily, and in some cases, hourly, when pertaining to the COVID-19 pandemic.
 Thanks for your patience and understanding as we all cope with this global pandemic together.

 (Click on an airline name to see information from that airline regarding COVID-19.
 If a date is not included in the information, then it is current and planned for the foreseeable future.)